 I spent five years re-investigating these brutal acts, which once captured the national media’s imagination, only to fall into obscurity.
 Part “Serial”-like investigation, part Joan Didion-like meditation, the book follows the threads of this crime through the history of West Virginia, the Back-to-the-Land movement, and the complex reality of contemporary Appalachia, forming a portrait of America and its divisions of gender and class, and its violence.

 The Third Rainbow Girl will be published by Hachette Books in January 2020.
-Keep track of the book here.
+Sign up for updates here.